 01 of 05

-The twin gems of Rio de Janeiro, both Copacabana and Ipanema are beautiful golden stretches of sand that are just yards away from the bustling city, and each one has a range of bars and clubs facing onto the beach.
-The Copacabana is at its busiest on New Year's Eve, when thousands flock to the area to enjoy wonderful fireworks, while it also usually plays host to the Beach Soccer World Cup every four years.
+The twin gems of Rio de Janeiro, Copacabana and Ipanema, are beautiful golden stretches of sand that are just yards away from the bustling city, and each one has a range of bars and clubs facing onto the beach.
+The Copacabana is at its busiest on New Year's Eve, when thousands flock to the area to enjoy wonderful fireworks, but it also usually plays host to the Beach Soccer World Cup every four years.
 Ipanema is home to the alternative side of Rio's beach life, often enjoying good surfing conditions, along with plenty of vendors selling beer and cachaca, the local spirit, to help get the party started.

 02 of 05